akaigoro/pipeline/README.md

     timeToLive:100)
 </pre>

-This equivalent to following Java code:
+This is equivalent to following Java code:
 <pre>
 MulticastSocket ms=new MulticastSocket(InetSocketAddress("localhost", 7777));
 ms.setLoopbackMode(true);